Looking for the best reverse osmosis System / water filter for your home?

 The 11W UV filter neutralizes any germs that pass through the RO membrane.

 The UV lamp’s higher wattage (11W compared to 6W of most UV filters) makes it more potent against bacteria and viruses.

-Unlike other UV lamps in RO systems that stay on all the time, the UV filter in the iSpring RCC7AK-UVhas an integrated flow sensor switch.
+Unlike other UV lamps in RO systems, that remain on all the time, the UV filter in the iSpring RCC7AK-UV has an integrated flow sensor switch.

 The switch detects when there are water flowing and switches on the lamp.